 This rating is about 2/3 power for a 140-amp welder.
 Duty cycles vary inversely with the output power.
 Increasing the output will reduce the duty cycle, while decreasing output will increase the duty cycle.

-In reality, few hobbyists have duty cycle issues with adequate power supplied to the welder.
+In reality, few hobbyists have duty cycle issues when adequate power is supplied to the welder.
 This means running on a 20-amp circuit without an extension cord.

 You’ll get a nice Miller-branded gas regulator and hose with the kit.
-It’s brass with two gauges to monitor flow rate and tank pressure.
+It’s brass, with dual gauges to monitor flow rate and tank pressure.
 It works with 100% Argon and Argon blends, such as C25 MIG-mix, but is not compatible with 100% C02.

 Made in the USA and a long warranty?

 Yup, the Hobart 5/3/1 warranty features parts and labor coverage to five years on the power source (transformer), three years on the drive system, control boards, and regulator.
 They cover the MIG gun, contactors, and relays for one year (90 days for industrial use).

 My Hobart Handler 140 MIG welder has lived up to its reputation—and my expectations.

 It’s been trouble-free for three years, and I enjoy welding with it.
 I would definitely buy this Hobart 140 again.